 The natural beauty of the town is dependent on many of the same qualities that contribute to its rural character.
 The visual richness of the terrain stems from a diverse natural environment, with wetlands, woodlands, prairies, and meadows.
 This natural beauty also depends on large areas of open space, with beautiful views of the surrounding countryside, uninterrupted as much as possible by buildings or other structures.
 The Town's objectives and policies regarding protecting and preserving natural beauty are described in Section 7.
 Natural Resources.

-Housing
+Housing- Mary - pending

-According to the 2000 census there were 312 housing units in the Town, nearly all of them single-family homes.
-Of the 298 homes that were occupied, 264 (89%) were owner-occupied, and 34 (11%) were rented.
-Between 1980 and 2007, the number of homes has increased by four to five per year.
+According to the 2010 census there were 351 housing units in the Town, nearly all of them single-family homes.
+Of the 325 homes that were occupied, 291 (90%) were owner-occupied, and 34 (10%) were rented.
+Between 1980 and 2016, the number of homes has increased by four to five per year.